raul23/learning-chinese/expressions.rst

    When saying the number 1, use yāo instead of yī.
 Hence, we avoid confusing yī (1) and qī (7).

+Reference: [YLC16]_

+|

 References
 ==========

 ..
-[YLC15] https://youtu.be/aQOUSJOVHp8?t=5155 [Learn Chinese for Beginners.
-Lesson 16: What’s your phone number?  你的电话号码是多少？]
+[YLC16] https://youtu.be/aQOUSJOVHp8?t=5155 [Learn Chinese for Beginners.
+Lesson 16: What’s your phone number?  你的电话号码是多少?]
+..
+[YLC19] https://youtu.be/aQOUSJOVHp8?t=6349 [Learn Chinese for Beginners.
+Lesson 19: How old are you? 你多大?]